xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 * [Download terraform](https://www.terraform.io/downloads.html) and add it to your PATH
   * Verify it is installed by running `terraform -version`
+* Install an extension for Terraform in VSCode

 ### Set up the Azure provider